tjheffner/jekyll-portfolio/readme.md

-Test sandbox for possible personal portfolio/blog implementation using a static site generator.

-Jekyllrb.com
+Personal website/portfolio/blog built using the [Jekyll static-site generator](http://jekyllrb.com)

-from the main directory:
+From the main directory:

 jekyll build -w
 jekyll serve

-go to localhost:4000 in your browser
+Visit localhost:4000 in your browser.

 *** TO DO ***